The £80k Trussell Trust Rebrand

 For charities, simplicity can be powerful, as it reduces cognitive load and enhances audience recall.

-However, we’d always say that, where possible, a logo should always have an element of personality or relevance to the brand.
+However, we’d always say that, where possible, a logo should have an element of personality or relevance to the brand.

 For us, it’s a shame that the ultra-simple logo for Trussell couldn’t have been adjusted to represent hands, tea cup handles, the letter ‘T’ or something which acted as a nod to their amazing work.